Title: Warning Shots

 "Who's 'him'?" he asked.
 Lucifer shook his head once again and pushed the boy on the back, leading him away.

 Luke wasn't particularly thrilled at the idea of warden duty, but he knew the reasons behind it stood for more than his enjoyment.
-Keeping the city safe was a soldier's top priority and there was no use being able to fire a gun if you couldn't spot the danger in its natural territory.
-Yet the nights were always long and nearly always uneventful.
+Keeping the city safe was a soldier's top priority and training couldn't extend into the city without routine paroles and surveillance.
+However the nights were always long and nearly always uneventful.

-He took his usual route through the market square and down to the harbour,where he patrolled along the waters for a while.
-Afterwards he would walk around the streets and talk to some of the owners to not only keep up friendly relations, but to ensure he was well informed if any civilians had seen anything suspicious.
+He took his usual route through the market square and down to the harbour, where he patrolled along the waters for a while, checking with the guards stationed at the city gate and the locals coming in from a day's fishing.
+Afterwards he would follow the streets and talk to some of the owners, keeping the civilians informed and reassured as well as himself.

-One of them –small and possibly the youngest- had the hood of the cloak down and looked like a child receiving a scolding from a teacher as another from the group gripped his arm.
-He couldn't have been more than thirteen or fourteen and his features were soft and mildly feminine in his youth.
+One of them –small and possibly the youngest- had the hood of his cloak down and looked like a child receiving a scolding from a teacher, said teacher being another from the group that was gripping his arm.
+He couldn't have been more than thirteen or fourteen and his features were soft and mildly feminine in his youth, his hair a bright orange, illuminated like fire from the sunset.
 The taller one looked around cautiously at the group of fishermen and Luke caught his icy blue eyes from under the cloak.
 His gaze lingered for a second; then he turned and resumed his conversation with the smallest of the group.

-Guessing that the one with the ice-blue eyes was the leader, Luke decided to keep a closer eye on him; maybe draw the others out by cornering him.
-Quickly, he stepped inside the shop and prayed that the leader would follow him.
+He guessed that the one with the ice-blue eyes was the leader so he decided to keep a closer eye on him; perhaps he could draw the others out by cornering him.
+Quickly, he stepped inside the shop and prayed that the leader would enter this shop to 'take the weapons'.
 He strode through the shelves of the store with his eyes trained on the open doorway and found the shop keeper.

 "Keep inside your room.." he murmured.
-The little man's eyes widened and he nodded, pulling a pouch of money from beneath the counter before scurrying into the small back room he used whenever nobody was in his shop.
+The little man's old eyes widened before he grumbled and nodded, pulling a pouch of money from beneath the counter before scurrying into the small back room.
 He locked the door quietly and Luke began to pace around the shop.
-He dragged his fingers over the weapons slowly, keeping one hand settled on his own gun held at his rightt hip.
+He dragged his fingers over the weapons slowly, keeping one hand settled on his own gun held at his right hip.
 He eyed the door and felt a jolt of exhilaration as the black hooded man stepped inside the store.

 The man slowly picked his way around the assortment of guns and knives with a placid pace – evidently acting as though he was just browsing.
 Luke watched him as his hand slipped out from his black cloak to touch one of the pieces, and then it disappeared again.
 He narrowed his eyes, briefly glancing at the shelf and finding it one gun lighter.

 Chee wriggled his arm out of Lucifer's grip with a soft glare.
-"So where are we gonna find all this stuff anyway?
-It could be anywhere."
-He asked; looking over the list Dante had given them.
+"Where are we gonna find all this stuff anyway?
+It could be anywhere." he asked; looking over the list Dante had given them.
 Lucifer smirked.

 "It's not going to be that hard." he told him, glancing around as they crossed over a road.